powerflo-data/Final-Project-Ironhack/README.md

 Looking at the calculated cluster centers for the important features shows similar results:
 ![alt_text](https://github.com/powerflo-data/Final-Project-Ironhack/blob/main/energy_vs_speechiness.png) <br>
-Hip-Hop for example is pretty much seperated from the other clusters.
-Which makes it way more easy to predict this genre when only considerung the above two features.

-The short unsupervised machine learning detour brought up similar reasoning when it comes to seperate particular genres from each other.
+Hip-Hop for example (supposed to be cluster 6, green marker) is pretty much seperated from the other clusters but in this view, it is pretty near to cluster 10.
+Taking more features into account, makes it more easy to predict this genre compared to others.
+This short detour (UL) brought up similar reasoning when it comes to seperating particular genres from each other.

 ## Conclusion: